 Matcha has also been enjoyed in Japan for centuries and is known for its numerous health benefits including boosting the immune system, increasing energy levels, and detoxifying the body.
 It is made from specially grown and processed finely ground green tea leaves and comes in a powdered form.
 It can be enjoyed with water and consumed hot, but not boiling, or cold, and has a distinct savoury taste.
-Combine matcha with a milk of your choice to create a latte-like drink.
+Combine matcha tea with a milk of your choice to create a latte-like drink.
 In Japan, matcha is used for traditional tea ceremonies, where ceremonial grade matcha of a higher quality is used.
 Matcha is versatile and can be used to dye and flavour a variety of foods, such as mochi or ice cream.

 Ready to drink coffee

-In Japan, pre-brewed coffee can be found in local stores and vending machines in a number of convenient formats ready for you to drink anywhere.
+In Japan, ready to drink coffee can be found in local stores and vending machines in a number of convenient formats ready for you to drink anywhere.
 This type of coffee is often sweetened with sugar or milk, giving it a unique flavour profile that many people enjoy.
 Our founder, Tadao Ueshima, also known as the 'father of coffee' in Japan, invented canned coffee in Japan in the 1960s.
 Since then, we have held a Guinness World Record for the longest-selling ready-to-drink canned coffee.
 This type of coffee comes in many different flavours from black coffee to matcha flavoured.
 Its usually consumed cold, but some vending machines offer heated cans in colder months.

 Sake is a traditional Japanese rice wine made from fermented rice, koji and water.
 It is considered a ‘national drink’ in Japan and can be enjoyed both hot and cold.
 Sake has a smooth texture and, similar to wine, can have a wide variety of flavours.
 However, when served hot it allows for more of the flavour profile to be tasted.
 Sake breweries have a craft concept linked to local production.
 Regional rice varieties, new rice varieties, the type of water (hard or soft) used in different parts Japan’s varied landscape and yeast varieties all impact sake taste.